Arasiga/Midterm-Project/README.md

 ruby -W0 app/app.rb

-to stop the server, ctrl-c currently does not work.
+to stop the server, ctrl-c currently does not work with eventmachine.

-do ctrl-z and then kill the process (eg. killall -9 ruby)
+ctrl-z and then kill the process (eg. killall -9 ruby)